cculianu/Fulcrum/doc/unix-man-page.md

 --bd-clients
 :   Corresponds to the configuration file variable "bitcoind_clients".
 The number of simultaneous bitcoin RPC clients that we spawn to connect to bitcoind (default: 3).
 If you raise this value from the default, be sure to also specify the option `rpcthreads=` to bitcoind so that there are enough threads to accommodate the clients we spawn, otherwise you may get errors from bitcoind.

+--compact-dbs
+:   If specified, Fulcrum will compact all databases on startup.
+The compaction process reduces database disk space usage by removing redundant/unused data.
+Note that rocksdb normally compacts the databases in the background while Fulcrum is running, so using this option to explicitly compact the database files on startup is not strictly necessary.

 --dump-sh <outputfile>
 :    *This is an advanced debugging option*.
 Dump script hashes.
 If specified, after the database is loaded, all of the script hashes in the database will be written to outputfile as a JSON array.